-Portuguese and Latin are different languages, but they are related since Portuguese has evolved from Latin.
+Portuguese and Latin are related because Portuguese is a Romance language that has evolved from Latin.

 Here is an in-depth comparison of Latin and Portuguese, covering the linguistic similarities and differences between these two languages.

 Many Portuguese vocabulary words originate from Latin, but they often have undergone some changes in spelling.
 These spelling differences display some interesting patterns.

 A pattern in the spelling differences between Portuguese and Latin concerns Latin nouns ending in “-tio”.
 The Portuguese nouns which are derived from these often end in “-ção”.

 Below are some examples of Portuguese nouns which end in “-ção” and the corresponding Latin noun ending in “-tio”.

 Another pattern in the spelling differences between Portuguese and Latin concerns Latin adjectives which end in “-bilis”.
 The Portuguese adjectives which are derived from these often end in “-vel”.